 There are a number of ways you can clear disk space using the attached tools and instructions provided in this article.
-The tools were developed by member of our Professional Services team - Stony Smith & Ernest Jones.
+The tools were developed by members of our Professional Services team but are not part of the Analyze Product.

 This article is segregated into four sections:

 A) HOW TO CLEAR SPACE VIA THE USER INTERFACE

 B) HOW TO CLEAR SPACE VIA THE EXECUTIONS FOLDER

 C) HOW TO MONITOR DISK SPACE AND USAGE

 D) HOW TO DELETE OLD SERVER & TOMCAT LOG FILES

 A) HOW TO CLEAR SPACE VIA THE USER INTERFACE: